Surrogacy provides hope to couples who cannot carry a pregnancy to term and deliver a child.

 Embryology and Andrology Lab:

-Procedures that are performed by the embryologist and andrologist which include sperm preparation, sperm wash, oocyte identification from follicular fluid, insemination of oocyte, cultures, preparation of embryo, etc.
+Procedures that are performed by the embryologist and andrologist include sperm preparation, sperm wash, oocyte identification from the follicular fluid, insemination of oocyte, cultures, and preparation of embryo.

 Intracytoplasmic Sperm Injection:

 In cases where the sperm may have problems penetrating the outer shell of the egg, fertilization is aided by a micromanipulation technique (ICSI) performed by the embryologist.